 For questions about the student experience in Biocore, contact: Biocore peer advisors, firstname.lastname@example.org.

-Janet Batzli (associate director)
+Janet Batzli (interim director)

 Michelle Harris (faculty associate)